 Platelets play a positive role in preventing blood loss during vascular injuries.
 However, they may, in return, backfire in cardiovascular disease.
 The hyperactivation of platelets can strengthen the narrowing or blocking of the blood vessels, subsequently inducing acute coronary syndrome.

-Characterized by plaque rupture and thrombosis, the acute coronary syndrome is a hallmark of coronary heart disease.
+Characterized by plaque rupture and thrombosis, acute coronary syndrome is a hallmark of coronary heart disease.
 Antiplatelet therapy is one of the most important interventions to prevent coronary heart disease.